 An aircraft’s ignition system is the result of careful design and thorough testing.
-The ignition system usually provides good, dependable service, provided it is maintained and inspected properly.
-However, difficulties can occur with normal wear, which affects ignition system performance, especially with magneto systems.
-Breakdown and deterioration of insulating materials, breaker point wear, corrosion, bearing and oil seal wear, and electrical connection problems are all possible defects that can be associated with magneto-ignition systems.
-The ignition timing requires precise adjustment and painstaking care so that the following four conditions occur at the same instant:
+The ignition system usually provides reliable service when it is properly maintained and inspected.
+However, normal wear and deterioration can affect ignition system performance, particularly in magneto-ignition systems.
+Possible defects associated with magneto-ignition systems include deterioration of insulating materials, breaker point wear, corrosion, bearing and oil seal wear, and electrical connection problems.

-- The piston in the No. 1 cylinder must be in a position a prescribed number of degrees before top dead center on the compression stroke.
+- The piston in the No. 1 cylinder must be positioned at the prescribed number of degrees before top dead center (BTDC) on the compression stroke.

 - The rotating magnet of the magneto must be in the E-gap position.